sanpezlo/research-project/data/problems/01/correct.md

 ---
-Write a JavaScript function that returns the factorial of a number using a loop "while".
+Write a JavaScript function that returns the factorial of a number using a "while" loop.
 ---

 ```js